 Mission & Goals

-The mission of the IEA is to elaborate and advance Human Factors / Ergonomics (HFE) science and practice, and to expand its scope of application and contribution to society to improve quality of life, working closely with its constituent societies and related international organisations.
+The mission of the IEA is to elaborate and advance Human Factors / Ergonomics (HFE) science and practice, and to expand its scope of application and contribution to society to improve quality of life.
+It does this by working closely with its federated and affiliated societies, networks and related international organisations.

 The main goals of the IEA are :

-- To develop more effective communication and collaboration with federated societies.
+- To develop more effective communication with and collaboration between federated societies.